 - The A12 serial interface turns on at 4800 baud.
 Your external device (e.g., P.C.) must initially communicate with the A12 at this rate.
 After communication is established, you can use the PC to change the baud rate. - 3.
 Once the A12 is powered on and has completed its initial start process, it immediately begins calculating position.
 To output position messages, you must turn on the outputs you want by using the external device (PC) to issue the appropriate commands (refer to Chapter 5).
 The messages will contain valid data once the A12 has completed its cold, warm, or hot start sequence. - 4.
-Once the A12 starts tracking satellites and has a valid position fix, the green tracking LED flashes once every second.
+Once the A12 starts tracking satellites and has a valid position fix, the tracking LED flashes to indicate status.
+Refer to Table 4.4 for tracking LED operation.